 In the near future, God the Father will place his presence and throne on the earth through a New Jerusalem he will create.
 One of the hallmark features of the new city will be its wall, which will contain twelve gemstones used for its foundations (Revelation 21:19 - 20).

-This study series will also discuss the special topics of the exact placement of stones within the High Priest's breastplate and the linkage between the gems found in New Jerusalem with the twelve apostles.
+This special series will also discuss the placement of gemstones within the High Priest's breastplate and the linkage between gems found in the New Jerusalem and the twelve apostles.